Censer: Western churches

-In the Latin Church and its Latin liturgical rites of the Catholic Church and some other groups, the censer is often called a thurible, and used during important offices (benedictions, processions, and important Masses).
+In the Latin Church and its Latin liturgical rites of the Catholic Church as well as other groups like the Anglican Communion and some Lutheran churches, the censer is often called a thurible, and used during important offices (benedictions, processions, and important Masses).
 A common design for a thurible is a metal container, about the size and shape of a coffee-pot, suspended on chains.
 The bowl contains hot coals, and the incense is placed on top of these.
 The thurible is then swung back and forth on its chains, spreading the fragrant smoke.

 A famous thurible is the Botafumeiro, in the cathedral of Santiago de Compostela.
 Suspended from the ceiling of the cathedral, the swinging of this 5 ft high, 55 kilogram silver vessel is an impressive sight.

 One of the explanations for the great size of the Botafumeiro is that in the early days it was used to freshen the air in the cathedral after being visited by droves of travel-weary pilgrims.
 It was also once believed that the incense smoke guarded against contracting the many diseases that plagued the populace in past centuries.

 Some thuribles were based on an architectural motif, for example the Gozbert Censer from the Cathedral of Trier inspired by the Temple of Solomon.